UCLA-BD2K/ACCRs/MACCR_File_Guide.md

 # Guide to Contents of the Metadata Acquired from Clinical Case Reports (MACCRs) Data File

 ## Introduction
 This Guide contains a list of data types contained within the MACCR data set.
-Most of these values correspond to those described as part of the annotation process; see the file ***Annotation_Guide.md*** for further details.
+Most of these values correspond to those described as part of the annotation process; see the file ***Annotation_Guide.pdf*** for further details.

 Fields may contain values of "NA" if no corresponding value for this category was found in or corresponding to a given document.

 If not otherwise specified, values are those obtained from manual annotation, post-processed, and cleaned as specified in the Annotation Guide.
 For Disease Category columns, values are binary, with 1 indicating membership in the category and 0 indicating non-membership.

-## ACCR Data File contents
+## MACCR Data File contents
 Column | Title | Contents
 --- | --- | ---
 1 | *blank* | A number from zero to 2999 serving as an internal file index.